 The 'chgcentre' tool can be used to change the phase centre of a measurement set.
 It will recalculate the uvw-values (from the antenna locations, phase centre and time) and phase-rotate the visibilities.
-We found that the casa task 'fixvis' has several bugs (as of March 2014), and cannot be used to phase rotate a MWA measurement set properly.
+We found that the casa task 'fixvis' has a bug (as of March 2014) that causes it to malfunction for some arrays (e.g. MWA, LOFAR).

-Since wsclean 2.10, chgcentre is compiled and installed when wsclean is installed.
+Since wsclean 2.10, chacentre is compiled and installed when wsclean is installed.
 See the general installation instruction for help.